 I am constantly amazed by the number of elevator pitches I read that are either not elevator pitches, or are just plain bad.
 Every executive, marketing and sales person needs one for their company and proposition, and everyone who wants to increase their reputation and network needs a personal elevator pitch too.

 Here is a simple formula for creating a great elevator pitch.
-Before I continue, it is worth a quick reminder what an elevator pitch is.
+Before that though, it is worth a quick reminder what an elevator pitch is.
 It is a brief statement that encapsulates your sales or personal message in a few sentences, and can be delivered in 30 seconds or less.
 The original idea was based on the scenario of a CEO of a potential customer unexpectedly getting into the same elevator as you, and asking the question “what do you do?”
-You have just a few seconds to wow him with your compelling message before the doors open and he is gone.
+You have just a few seconds to wow him or her with your compelling message before the doors open and the opportunity is gone.

 Imagine that you are at a networking event or milling around before a conference starts.
 You greet a stranger and they say “what do you do?”
 You have a few seconds to engage them before their eyes glaze over or they spot an old buddy.
 If you haven’t memorized an elevator pitch you could flounder and lose the opportunity.
 The simple formula is: